toklok/mithril-demo/README.md

 # @mpnpm-demo

-I wanted to create a simple mithril.js app but then was heavily influenced by [@mpnpm](https://github.com/panoply/mithril-pnpm)
+I wanted to create a simple mithril.js app but then was heavily influenced by [@mpnpm](https://github.com/panoply/mithril-pnpm) and I wanted to use Miniflare and integration tests.

 ### How to run?